sindresorhus/file-icon/readme.md

 *Required*<br>
 Type: `string`

-Output file for the icon
+Output file for the icon.

 ## Related